tlcaputi/gtrendR/docs/google-variance.md

 This means that for one date, the difference between the highest and lowest pull for searches with the query "suicide prevention" was 117 searches per 10M.
-Given that this is daily data, that is a difference of almost 11,000 searches!
+Given that this is daily data, that is a difference of almost 11,000 searches in a single day!

 In summary, when you request the search volume for a given term on a given date from the Google Trends API, you need to know that this data is *sampled*.
 From this basic test, it seems that the data Google returns is, in itself, highly variable -- even when you request the same data for the same terms within just a few seconds of each other.
 Statistical analyses that assume each data point is its true value (rather than a value with randomness of its own) will underestimate standard errors.